Compressor segment LNG terminals

 LNG: A modern staple energy source

 After carrier transport, the LNG is regasified at the LNG terminal and then sent out to the pipeline.
-LNG constantly vaporizes inside the tanks at LNG terminals where the compressors (mostly reciprocating types) to return the vaporized LNG to the tanks to prevent waste is required.
-LNG becomes a gas at ultralow temperature (nearly –160°C), so requires compressors with advanced technology and high reliability.
+LNG constantly vaporizes inside the tanks at LNG terminals where the compressors (mostly reciprocating types) return the vaporized LNG to the tanks to prevent waste.
+LNG becomes a gas at ultralow temperature (nearly –160°C), so it requires compressors with advanced technology and high reliability.